-If you are in Italy at this time of year you will find presepi (nativity scenes) everywhere.
+If you are in Italy in December you will find presepi (nativity scenes) everywhere.
 Every church or public space will have its own intricately decorated Christmas crib.
 And in private homes families will be busy building their own cribs, as common in Italy as Christmas trees are here in the UK.
 But in some parts of the country the creation of presepi has become an art form in itself, and they are on display all year round.

 Elaborate Nativity Scenes